matthewshawnkehoe/matthewshawnkehoe.github.io/_pages/cv.md

 {% include base_path %}

+A PDF version of my CV is available here.

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Economics, Oakland University, 2010
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computational Mathematics, University of Michigan-Dearborn, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Applied Mathematics, University of Illinois at Chicago, 2022

 Work experience
 ======